billautomata/vr-tb03/DESIGN.md

     * `self.frequency = scales['frequency'](event.detail.value)`
     * `self.el.object3D.userData.synth.set('frequency', scales['frequency'](event.detail.value))`

+# presets
+* [ ] presets with vue directives, setting the value of the vm.$data when using the slider sets the values !!!!!!!

 # LFO
 * [x] meter/indicator
 * [x] level-indicator-component needs to have an internal scale schema